Upgrade to Office 365 (UTmail+) Email

 This procedure is intended for upgrading personal @utoronto.ca UTORmail email accounts.
-If you need to upgrade a shared mailbox (i.e. an account where the UTORid used for login is not your personal one), open a ticket with the Information Commons Help Desk (help.ic.utoronto.ca > Request Assistance) instead of attempting to self-upgrade the account.
+If you need to upgrade a shared mailbox (i.e. an account where the UTORid used for login is not your personal one), refer to the shared mailbox upgrade instructions instead.

 Please read through the entire upgrade procedure prior to starting.

 If you are eligible to upgrade your personal account, prepare by reviewing the pre-migration checklist below or on the IT Service Centre knowledge base.

 If you believe that you are eligible for an Office 365 (UTmail+) email account but received a message stating that you were not eligible while attempting to self-upgrade, you will need to fill out the Modification Request for UTmail+ Eligibility form stating why you are eligible.
 The Decommissioning team will follow up with you with instructions on how to proceed.

 If you are eligible for Office 365 (UTmail+) email and will be migrating from UTORmail, there are some mailbox preparations we recommend you complete: